 An elegant and spacious top floor apartment converted from this Grade II Listed Georgian residence conveniently located in the town centre.
 The property is approached through the main door situated on the high street with an attractive cantilevered original stone staircase.
 As you enter there is a large split level landing with storage cupboard central Velux window.
 The accommodation has recently been decorated including new carpets and comprises of a large sitting room with two sets of sash windows and a gas fireplace; A kitchen / breakfast room with fitted units, gas hob, built in oven and tiled floor; There are also two good sized double bedrooms with the benefit of two bathrooms, one being an ensuite.
 Outside is an allocated parking space accessed through electronic gates and a communal garden.

-The flat enjoys a 999 year lease and a service charge of approximately £2,900/annum which includes the building insurance, maintenance of communal areas, electric gate & window cleaning. .
+The flat enjoys the remainder of a 999yr lease and a service charge of approximately £5236 per annum which includes the building insurance, maintenance of communal areas, electric gate and window cleaning.

 Midhurst lies on the River Rother, just 12 miles north of Chichester, and has the remarkable claim to fame of being the home of British polo thanks to the Cowdray Park Polo Club on the local Cowdray Estate, but there’s so much more to this pretty market town.
 It’s centuries old, boasting more than 100 listed buildings with a charming mix of medieval, Georgian, Victorian and Edwardian architecture that sits comfortably alongside more contemporary new homes.The narrow lanes of Midhurst’s old town offer a fantastic variety of places to shop with an abundance of small independent boutiques all housed in ancient buildings.
 There are plenty of places to dine in and around the town centre, too, with options ranging from up-market restaurants specialising in local produce to high street favourites and charming tearooms where you can enjoy your favourite afternoon treat.